 How does the Ada Initiative define "women?"
 Are trans women included?

 The Ada Initiative uses an inclusive definition of the word "women" in "supporting women in open technology and culture."
 We specifically include and welcome trans women.
-We warmly invite anyone who identifies as a woman to all events or programs for women run by the Ada Initiative.
+We warmly invite anyone who identifies as a woman in a way that is significant to them to all events or programs for women run by the Ada Initiative.
 We also specifically support genderqueer women, women who present in ways that are not stereotypically feminine, and LGBTQ women.

 Why women and not some other underrepresented group?